 They developed the Algal Composite ski core and integrated it into a prototype ski.
 The result was a backcountry ski with better stability, less chatter, and better torsional stiffness, all at a competitive weight to similar skis on the market.

 Those performance gains were all Matt needed to convince him that this technology had to be shared.
 We launched WNDR Alpine in July of 2019 and released the Intention 110, the first production ski to utilize the Algal Composite core.
-Learn more about the making of the Intention 110.

 So far, our first winter has been a blur of stoke and falling snow.
 The excitement around our product offering has been growing, with many early adopters singing the praises of the Intention 110 as they get the ski out on snow.